 The What's Your Story Lounge of the Student Life Multicultural Center is an open space that is available during all Center open hours (9 a.m. to 9 p.m.).
 The lounge is a great space to catch up on your emails, watch a little TV, or catch up with friends.

 Our Conference Rooms

 There are two closed conference rooms available to reserve.
 University offices and registered student organizations can request reservations by sending an email to the office manager or stopping by the MCC.
-These spaces are ideal for 8 people or less to host meetings, dialogue groups or facilitation of small programs.
+These spaces are ideal for 8 to 10 people or fewer to host meetings, dialogue groups or facilitation of small programs.

 The conference rooms are provided as-is.
 We are not able to move or provide additional furniture, or additional AV equipment, beyond what is present and available in the room.